Paresh-shahare/Mitosis-Mask/readme.md

-This is Mitosis Detection using Mask-RCNN (Instance Segmentation)
+This is Mitosis Detection using Mask-RCNN
+Instance Segmentation Task.